 More than 124 billion business emails are sent and received each day.
 As a small business, how do you stand out from the crowd and deliver value in the emails you send to your clients?

 As the old adage says, “it’s nice to be important, but it’s important to be nice.”
 While this serves as a golden rule for every day personal interactions, it also applies to our primary method of modern client communication—email.
-Here are three tips for improving communication with your clients.
+Here are three tips for improving email etiquette with your clients.

 1. Don’t Jump to Respond

 In order to engage an audience, you need to make them feel important.
 The last thing you want to do is give the impression of being dismissive, especially to a potential client.